asyncapi/website/pages/blog/status-update-47-20.md

 - A template that generates class diagram showing relations between schemas
 - Detailed readme which explains all the features and where are they used in the template

-To try out the template, run :point_down: command:
+To try out the template, run :point_down: commands:
 ```
 # Install the AsyncAPI Generator if you do not have it yet
 npm install -g @asyncapi/generator